 Rapid PCR testing for Ebola virus infection remains a major hurdle for effective, targeted isolation of affected patients.
 Current tests take an average of 4 hours to perform with a fully equipped laboratory close at hand, but results may take several days to arrive in remote areas.
 This means that, until they are confirmed negative, patients with febrile illnesses other than Ebola virus infection are confined to isolation and often unwittingly exposed to the virus.

 Several different technologies are being evaluated by WHO for use in field conditions.
 These include numerous RT-PCR-based assays that have been made simpler to use with a shorter turnaround time of <1 hour.
 The WHO has listed ReEBOV™ Antigen Rapid Test Kit for potential use; however, it currently only recommends its use in special situations.
-World Health Organization (WHO): interim guidance on the use of rapid Ebola antigen detection tests Opens in new window Other test kits have also been granted emergency use authorization by the WHO.
+WHO: interim guidance on the use of rapid Ebola antigen detection tests Opens in new window Other test kits have also been granted emergency use authorization by the WHO.

 The alternatives are ELISA-based antigen-detection assays that could be quicker and simpler with the possible advantage of only needing a drop of blood.
 Their major disadvantage is a reduced sensitivity, particularly in the initial stages of illness.

 Nanopore technology may allow rapid detection and sequencing in the presence of very low levels of virus, and can potentially be deployed using a pocket-sized detection kit.